mivalov/rwdp/rwdp/templates/pages/base/Page-setup-instuctions.md

   *Of course you can add as many buttons as you like, but you will have to adjust the CSS of the navigation ("**nav.css**") so that everything looks nice and in place!*

   **IMPORTANT:**
-  Alway add **class="nav-most-right"** to the last/most right button.
-It sets part of the separating line line between the rest of the buttons on the right.
+  Always add **class="nav-most-right"** to the last/most right button.
+It sets part of the separating line between the left buttons and the static right buttons.

   ```Jinja
   {# Set up additional navigation buttons if needed #}